ganjinaoripova/introToIM/february24/description.md

 ***Musical Instrument***

-For this project I decided to do make two different instruments.
+For this project I decided to make two different instruments.

 1) Arduino instrument that makes different sounds - from note C to B: